Planning Your Visit FAQ

 How long is the Tour?

 All our guided tours involve nearly one mile of walking in a mostly outdoor environment.
 Our hourly overview tours last approx one hour while, our specialty tours can last as long as 90 minutes.
-Self guided tours of the parade field are available from 10:00am to 4:30pm and you are welcome to spend as little or as much time in the fort as you like.

 Why are there areas in the fort that are off limits?